MukilanSF/Salesforce-LWC-Project/README.md

 <br>
 <body>
   <h2>Conditional Rendering</h2>
-  Use of if and else conditions in HTML, explained with a small example.
+  Use of if/else conditions in HTML, explained with a small example.
+  <h2>for each loop</h2>
+  Use of for:each loop and for:item and the importance of key explained in HTML using a simple example.
 </body>